-In case you’ve missed it, there is something special going on in Tuscaloosa, Ala.
+In case you’ve missed it, there is something special going on in Tuscaloosa, Alabama.
 Regardless of how the 2016 season played out, the University of Alabama is still, in our opinion, be home to the greatest college football program of all time.
 Their head coach, Nick Saban, is well on his way to going down as the best coach the game of football has ever seen at the collegiate level.

 Since Saban took over as the head coach at Alabama in 2007, the Crimson Tide have posted an overall record of 118-19 (.861 winning percentage); they’ve won six SEC West titles, four SEC titles, and four national titles; and they’ve produced two Heisman Trophy winners (running backs Mark Ingram and Derrick Henry) and countless All-Americans.